sumaiya-antara/Basics-for-Problem-Solving/Class2/README.md

 - We can create thousands of objects from a class.
 - No matter how many objects we create from a specific class, all those objects will have similar behaviour.

-# 4 Basic Priciples of Object Oriented Programming
+# 4 Basic Principles of Object Oriented Programming
 The four basic principles of Object-Oriented Programming are: Encapsulation, Abstraction, Inheritance and Polymorphism.

 ## Encapsulation